 Last November I purchased a leasehold property in Hersham.
 Am I liable to pay service charges relating to a period prior to my ownership?

 In a situation where the service charge has already been demanded from the previous lessee and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
 A critical element of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-Despite our best efforts, we have been unsuccessful in negotiating a lease extension in Hersham.
-Can the Leasehold Valuation Tribunal adjudicate on premiums?
+I have had difficulty in seeking a lease extension in Hersham.
+Can this matter be resolved via the Leasehold Valuation Tribunal?

-An example of a Lease Extension decision for a Hersham flat is Flat D 15 Claremont Gardens in September 2013.
+An example of a Lease Extension matter before the tribunal for a Hersham flat is Flat D 15 Claremont Gardens in September 2013.
 TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case related to 1 flat.